AveryLor/ld-formatter/README.md

 you can specify one using the --frequency flag.

 ## Requirements
-- Python 3.6 or higher

-## Installation
-Clone the repository:
+- I used Python 3.10 but you shouldnt have issues with any new version

 ## Usage
 usage: main.py [-h] [--frequency FREQUENCY] [--output OUTPUT] log